hkneiding/tmQMg-L/README.md

 - Directory containing the geometries of all ligands ([xyz/ligands_xyzs.xyz](xyz/ligands_xyzs.xyz)), only the stable ligands ([xyz/ligands_stable_xyzs.xyz](xyz/ligands_stable_xyzs.xyz)) and the optimised stable ligands ([xyz/ligands_stable_xyzs_opt.xyz](xyz/ligands_stable_xyzs_opt.xyz)).

 ###### [descriptors/](descriptors/)
 - Directory containing the RDKit, steric and electronic descriptors in separate files and the scripts to create them.
-Furthermore, a script to merge them to one.
+Furthermore, a script to merge them into one.

 [![CC BY NC 4.0][cc-by-nc-image]][cc-by-nc]